Devastating storms kill at least 39 across 7 states in the South and Midwest

 “It’s an insurmountable task,” he said.

-In Mississippi, six people died and more than 200 were displaced by a string of tornadoes across three counties, said Gov. Tate Reeves.
+In Mississippi, six people died and more than 200 were displaced by a string of tornadoes across three counties, the governor said.

-Within about an hour of each other, two big twisters tore through the county that's home to hard-hit Tylertown on Saturday, according to a preliminary report from the National Weather Service.
+Within about an hour of each other on Saturday, two big twisters tore through the county that's home to hard-hit Tylertown, according to a preliminary report from the National Weather Service.

-At least three people, including an 82-year-old woman, were killed in central Alabama.
-In Troy, parks officials said a recreation center where many residents had taken refuge had to be closed due to damage.
-No one was injured.
+At least three people were killed in central Alabama, including an 82-year-old woman and an 83-year-old man, the governor and a county sheriff said.
+A tornado also took the life of Dunk Pickering, a fixture in the community of Plantersville who often hosted live music events and helped neighbors during tough times.

+“Whether he knew you or not, he would help anyone.
+I’ve known him for 20 years, he’s been like that ever since the day I first met him,” said John Green, 47, who found Pickering’s body in the wreckage of a building just across the street from Green's own home.
+Pickering's wife survived by hiding in a bathroom.

 Scattered twisters killed at least a dozen people in the Missouri, authorities said.